 Also, the trick pretty much requires a setup deck.
 The way that uses a borrowed shuffled deck is not as good as having the deck already set up.

 Furthermore, the trick can be quite long and might be boring, especially for audience members who have short attention spans.
 The trick just doesn’t have a magical element that wows people.
 Rick actually has to recite a poem in the Penn and Teller performance in order to make the trick more interesting.

 The only thing I like about the trick is the method, which to me it’s always fun to learn new methods.
-Rick has an older trick that uses the same deck setup, and I think it’s actually a better trick.
-It’s called Alternate Universe.

-As far as card tricks go, I think there are better options.
+As far as card tricks go, however, I think there are some better options.
 But with that being said, there is a fairly new principle that he uses that you don’t really find elsewhere, and that could be something that you might find useful.
 Just don’t expect too much from it.

 I just don’t find this trick to be extremely magical.
-The method is the only thing that is interesting and that gets it a 3 star rating.
+The method is the only thing that is interesting and that gets it a 3-star rating.